 Being in a bad mood, feeling sad, or simply just having a bad day is a normal part of life.
 However, if you feel that a lingering bad mood or fatigue is keeping you from completing your day-to-day tasks, then you may be experiencing depression.

-f you have been experiencing this, then you should seek treatment and begin making lifestyle changes that can improve your overall health and mood.
+If you have been experiencing this, then you should seek treatment and begin making lifestyle changes that can improve your overall health and mood, and combat depression.
 Moreover, there are simple steps for you to achieve this.

 Here are 8 healthy habits to combat depression.